NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 #align(center)[
   #set par(justify: false)
   *Abstract*\
   Physical simulations always need to balance accuracy and run-time.
-This work implements the Parareal Algorithm using graphics processing units across a distributed system to accurately simulate time-dependent physics while minimizing runtime.
-Several methods are identified that could further improve performance by minimizing latency associated with transferring data between host and device as well as between hosts in the system.
-Preliminary benchmarks are provided.
+  This work implements the Parareal Algorithm using graphics processing units across a distributed system to accurately simulate time-dependent physics while attempting to minimize runtime.
+  Data-transfer latency is identified as the primary bottleneck, for which mitigation methods are provided.
+  Benchmarks comparing single-threaded, single-GPU, and distributed implementations on a logarithmic spectrum of coarse and fine discretizations are provided.
 ]
 #v(1fr)
 #pagebreak()